About the Program

 Peninsula Astronomical Society Guest Lectures

-Join the PAS on the Friday, March 9 at 7:30 p.m. in lecture hall 5015 for an introduction to Astrophotography with Hyperstar with Joe Lin.
+Join the PAS on the first Friday of each month at 7:30 p.m. in lecture hall 5015 for a public talk on a range of astronomy topics.

 Questions?We're Here to Help!